aymaneelgadarri/reasoning_models_optimal_stopping/DS_reasoning_probing/README.md

 4. Train a predictor, and test to see its performance on predicting the correctness of intermediate/final answers at the answer positions.

+## A word of caution (write before):

+1. In order to run with more nodes, I split the entire dataset into several job-arrays and submit them together.
+Of course, you can modify this part according to your own habits (or according to the total amount of other datasets).  -- this part (about separate data to run) should be easy to find in the code.

+2. I saved the results for every middle-phase (you will know what I mean when looking down).
+So when running any follow-up phase, don't forget to parser-in the path for previous saved files.
+(Of course, if you are used to putting them together/ignore middle-phase profiles/.., feel free to modify it by yourself)

 ## S1.
 Run each question on model to get the CoT generated